 Find out more about all of the skills that come together to help children develop speech, language and communication- The Building Blocks of Language!

-Some children with long term speech language and communication impairments may not develop skills at all stages.
+Some children with long term conditions may not develop all skills when you expect them to.

-Click for more information to find out more about why each building block is important for successful communication.
+For more information visit The Building Blocks of Language to find out why each building block is important for communication.

-Tablets, mobile ‘phones, TVs, laptops and computer games consoles are everywhere and most of us couldn’t do without them!
+Tablets, mobile ‘phones, TVs, laptops and computer games consoles are everywhere.
+Most of us couldn’t do without them!

-We all know that allowing your child screen time sometimes feels like the only way parents can get things done.
-Giving your child access to a tablet or phone is often a surefire way of keeping them happy and busy whilst you get on with other things.
+We know giving your child screen time sometimes feels like the only way parents can get things done.
+Giving them a tablet or phone is a sure-fire way of keeping them happy and busy whilst you get on with other things!

 But did you know that too much Screen Time could have an impact on your child’s language development?